Dyksonsilva/relatorio-mercado/README.md

 ## Structure

-The front-end is described in `dash_app.py`, using the Dash framework and [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/) to help with the styling.
-The app is hosted on [Heroku](https://heroku.com/), a platform for rapid  web app development, which serves a dynamic web page.
+The front-end is described in `application.py`, using the Dash framework and [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/) to help with the styling.
+The app is hosted on [Amazon Web Services](https://aws.amazon.com/pt/elasticbeanstalk/), a platform for rapid  web app development, which serves a dynamic web page.

 Market data and statistics are retrieved from the web (in `datasets.py`) and stored (in `db_update.py`) in a [MongoDB cluster](https://cloud.mongodb.com/), to be later queried by the website.
 A non-relational database was chosen due to greater flexibility.